A love affair with technology, which started in childhood – and a desire to use it to connect people together.

 At about the same age I became a citizens band (CB) radio enthusiast, with my own radio and antenna in the loft of our home – that feeling of talking to new people, at a distance, and at no cost – was utterly magical and addictive, I mention this now – because that passion for connecting with people from all over the world would continue to grow.

-I then developed an interest in PC architectures, this is about the time that 286/386 CPUs were available (and 486 soon after) – and started building my own PCs and installing early versions of DOS, and then Microsoft Windows.
+I then developed an interest in PC architectures.
+This was about the time that 286/386 CPUs were available (and 486 soon after) – and started building my own PCs and installing early versions of DOS, and then Microsoft Windows.
 Weeks were sometimes lost to solving IRQ conflicts – the meaning of which is not worth explaining if the term is unfamiliar, but might be fun to remember for those who do.
-Then, I made a breakthrough that was life changing – I got my first modem.
+Then I made a breakthrough that was life changing – I got my first modem.

 This introduced me to the world of Bulletin Board Systems and Fidonet, a huge interconnected network of other computing enthusiasts sharing information with each other, that existed long before the World Wide Web.
 This in turn opened up the world of “phreaking” – working out clever ways to make phone-calls without paying for them, something that was particularly useful if, like me at the time, you were spending hours a week connected to other computers using the phone line.